Pages

 3) Getting a paperback published.

-Newer versions of Word can be used to convert to PDF, but you need to watch you don't lose formatting.
-I found out the hard way.
+You need to teach yourself how to format a book, this can be done on Word or free software like Apache Open-Office: https://www.openoffice.org/ can be useful and exporting as a PDF seems to work well.
 You could of course pay for software such as InDesign or Adobe writer (but why would you unless you are a professional?).
-Alternatively Apache Open-Office: https://www.openoffice.org/ can be useful and exporting as a PDF seems to work well.
+Recently Canva have made Affinity free to use, it is a great platform for producing a picture book and quite intuitive.
 Study paperback books you like and see how they are laid out.
 This is what you are aiming to replicate.
 Paste your document into Open Office docs and then start fiddling.
 I suggest you set it up with two pages per screen: recto and verso.
 The Evergreen is not my ideal layout: it is rather densely set out, the font is size 11, using Garamond, which is quite economical with space, and the margins are as squeezed as I could make them: but at about 105,000 words, and in order to keep costs down, I had no option: more pages more cost.
-I went for a standard page size of 197mm x 132mm.
-I set the Open Office page width at 12.70 and height at 19.80 – the closest I could get it.
-This when exported as PDF using Open Office’s facility came out as PDF that was 5.19 x 7.76 inches which was close enough.
-I set the inner margin at 1.40 and the outer at 1.20, top at: 1.30 and bottom at 1.93.
-The page layout is mirrored which gives you the recto and verso.
-Just fiddle on is my advice.
+It is a struggle to keep a paperback under £10.
+Opting for a 6 x 9 inch format helps keep costs down..

-Amazon's Createspace platform is an alternative that I have used for print versions of Spirit of Old Essex and A Skipper's Wooing.
+Amazon's KDP platform is an alternative that I have used for, for example, print versions of Spirit of Old Essex and A Skipper's Wooing.
 It depends how many you think you can shift as to how the economics stack up.
-Createspace will give you about 17-18% on each sale.
-The advantage is that there is no up-front cost.
 You can also use their cover design templates: though they often don't look great unless you have some design experience to draw on yourself.
-It is certainly the easiest and safest option if you don't think you don't want to risk not being able to shift numbers in the hundreds.
+The advantage of Amazon is that they will distribute to their own platform using a free ISBN, but that won't get you distribution on other platforms or in bookshops.

-Another Print on Demand publisher worth looking into is Lightning Source/Ingram Spark, who I used for Joe Stepped off the Train and my Evergreen second edition.
-(Update: since 2016 my go-to printer.)
-Do your sums and see what works best for you and the ways you can realistically distribute.
-For Lightning Source you have to provide your own ISBN numbers: this costs £149 for a bundle of 10 (or £75 for just one!) from Nielsen.
+For Lightning Source you have to provide your own ISBN numbers: this costs £174 for a bundle of 10 (or £93 for just one!) from Nielsen.
 How the economics work out depend on whether you propose to indie-publish more than once.
-From May 2023 Ingram no longer charge a set-up fee so it has become the best option for all indie-publishing, in my view.
+Ingram no longer charge a set-up fee so it has become the best option for all indie-publishing, in my view.
 They are very good at delivering books and it is set up on Amazon by them quite efficiently - you can order a dozen books at little more extra cost per item than 1000.
-No more depressingboxes of books!
+No more depressing boxes of books!
 You can rejoice in every sale rather than have stock whispering to you how crap you are every time you go near the boxes..

 4) You can’t judge a book by its cover

-But everyone does.
 This might be the one area worth spending a bit of money on.
-I didn’t spend any on The Evergreen, however.
-I did the basic idea and then a friend with some slightly more sophisticated desktop publishing software helped me out and produced the JPEG for the cover.
-Fast Print have a guide as to how the cover should be laid out with bleeds round the edge etc. as do Lightning Source/Ingram.
-I also paid a few pounds for permission to use the font: from Galdino Otten (http://galdinootten.com/ ).
-Some fonts are free to use but you'll need to carefully check the licence.
-The cover of The Evergreen is not probably what a commercial publisher would have come up with, but it works, I think.
-Another possibility for doing something at low cost may be to get a design college student to help.
-It can also be effective just using simple desktop publishing: The Skipper’s Wooing, Spirit of Old Essex, Put Yourself in His Place and Joe Stepped off the Train were all done on Open Office Draw, for example.
-You shoudl download Derek Murphy's guide even if you are getting help with the cover: https://www.creativindie.com/7-book-cover-design-secrets-to-sell-more-books/ There also are cover design templates out there that you can use if you: see for example: http://www.thecreativepenn.com/2013/10/20/book-cover-design-ms-word/
+But it can also be effective just using simple desktop publishing: The Skipper’s Wooing, Spirit of Old Essex, Put Yourself in His Place and Joe Stepped off the Train were all done on Open Office Draw, for example.
+Affinity is now my go-to platform for cover designing: it has some great features.
+You should download Derek Murphy's guide even if you are getting help with the cover: https://www.creativindie.com/7-book-cover-design-secrets-to-sell-more-books/ There also are cover design templates out there that you can use if you: see for example: http://www.thecreativepenn.com/2013/10/20/book-cover-design-ms-word/

 Another website worth looking at for all matters self-publishing is: http://www.thebookdesigner.com/

 5) As you approach publication you need to start thinking about publicity, so that you can hit the ground running.
 This is hard work and not very satisfying.
 You have to tout yourself and your wares using whatever means possible: no one else will do it for you.
 There are no easy answers to how to do this.
 It is the Holy Grail for all indies.
-THer eis load son information out there on this and it can be overwhelming - however it is worth doing some research.
-There are some ideas here: http://bit.ly/1FOvQI9
+There is loads of information out there on this and it can be overwhelming - however it is worth doing some research.

 Suss out your local media.
 Try and get local radio interviews if there is something newsworthy about your book: the launch, or a relevant anniversary or whatever.
 See also David Gaughran’s: Let Get Visible which has some useful ideas ( http://davidgaughran.wordpress.com/ )